Modeling Language Variation and Universals: A Survey on Typological Linguistics for Natural Language Processing: Acknowledgments

 There is no consensus on the precise number of languages in the world.
 For example, Glottolog provides the estimate of 7748 \cite{glottolog}, while Ethnologue \cite{ethnologue} refers to 7097.\footnote{These counts include only languages traditionally spoken by a community as their principal means of communication, and exclude unattested, pidgin, whistled, and sign languages.} This is due to the fact that defining what constitutes a 'language' is in part arbitrary.
 Mutual intelligibility, which is used as the main criterion for including different language variants under the same label, is gradient in nature.
 Moreover, social and political factors play a role in the definition of language.

 Linguistic Typology is the discipline that studies the variation among the world's languages through their systematic comparison \cite{comrie1989language,croft2002typology}.
 The comparison is challenging because linguistic categories cannot be pre-defined \citep{haspelmath2007pre}.
 Rather, cross-linguistically significant categories emerge inductively from the comparison of known languages, and are progressively refined with the discovery of new languages.
 Crucially, the comparison needs to be based on functional criteria, rather than formal criteria.
 Typologists distinguish between \textit{constructions}, abstract and universal functions, and \textit{strategies}, the type of expressions adopted by each language to codify a specific construction \citep{croft2017linguistic}.
-For instance, the passive voice is considered a strategy that emphasizes the semantic role of patient: languages like Qawasqar (isolate) lack this strategy and use others strategies to express the construction.
+For instance, the passive voice is considered a strategy that emphasizes the semantic role of patient: some languages lack this strategy and use others strategies to express the construction.
+For instance, Awtuw (Sepik family) simply allows for the subject to be omitted.

 The classification of the strategies in each language is grounded in typological \textit{documentation} \cite[p.
 248]{Bickel-2007}.
 Documentation is empirical in nature and involves collecting texts or speech excerpts, and assessing the features of a language based on their analysis.
-The resulting information is stored in large databases (see \S\ \ref{sec:overview-databases}) of attribute-values (this pair is henceforth referred to as \textit{typological feature}), where usually each attribute corresponds to a construction and each value to the most widespread strategy in a specific language.
+The resulting information is stored in large databases (see \S\ \ref{sec:overview-databases}) of attribute--values (this pair is henceforth referred to as \textit{typological feature}), where usually each attribute corresponds to a construction and each value to the most widespread strategy in a specific language.